 What do the Prosperous Life Funeral Plans NOT cover?

-- If you choose burial, the plan does not cover you for the purchase of the burial plot.
+- If you choose burial, the plan does not cover you for the purchase of the burial plot (nor do other plans).

-- The plan does not include the cost of repatriation back to the UK, if you die outside of the UK.
+- The plan does not include the cost of repatriation back to the UK, if you die outside of the UK (nor do other plans).

 - If the allowance for the third-party costs does not fully cover them at the time of need, the balance will need to be covered by your next of kin or representative.